charlesalec/Computer-Vision-Project/blog.md

 <figure><img src="images/image.png" alt="Trulli" style="width:100%"><figcaption align = "center"><b>Diagram of the block in the pre-processing</b></figcaption></figure>
-For our pre-processing pipeline we have taken inspiration from the Proposed pre-processing pipeline from [1].
+For our pre-processing pipeline we have taken inspiration from the proposed pre-processing pipeline from [1].
 The goal of this was to change the image into something that the U-Net would be able to segment better.
 The pipeline consists of 2 blocks, the ConvWB and ConvCC blocks.
 These blocks are then followed by a shallow ConvNet, this can be the following snipet of code and in figure above:

 ````python
     def forward(self, batch_input):